bl4ckarch/htbmeetupcmr-04/machine/pfops.md

 ### Description:

-This machine takes advantage of misconfigurations in file uploads, LFI exploitation, and Linux privilege misconfigurations, simulating an environment where attackers discover credentials and escalate privileges on a simulated internal server and gain root execution on internal firewall pfsense
+This machine takes advantage of misconfigurations in file uploads, LFI exploitation, and Linux privilege misconfigurations, simulating an environment where attackers discover credentials and escalate privileges on a simulated internal server and gain root execution sudo abuse

 ### Difficulty: